cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/git_command_cheatsheet.md

 ### Look up the parent commit

-If you’ve really got a mess, it can be helpful to look up the parent commit
+If you’ve really got a mess, it can be helpful to look up the parent commit.

 ```
 git rev-list --parents -n 1 commitguid